codepath/android_guides/The-CodePath-Goal.md

 When we started learning Android and iOS, we were frustrated with the "outdated", vague and deprecated guides we saw littered around the internet.
 Why was open-source software changing the world but if I wanted to learn about how to use fragments for Android, finding up-to-date and **practical** documentation was like pulling teeth.
 Often only **stack overflow** and a random blog post would be available to help me learn.
 And often the posts had outdated or misleading information.

 We think as open-source developers and as software engineers, we can do better.
-Why not have a crowdsourced Android (or any platform for that matter) documentation repository that **anyone developer can edit**?
+Why not have a crowdsourced Android (or any platform for that matter) documentation repository that **any developer can edit**?
 Why can't we work together to **save others countless hours of pain and frustration** resulting from old blog posts and outdated tutorials?
 Please help us get the word out to as many Android developers as possible!

 ## Meet Engineers and Mentors